Overview

 Is Stratum a blockchain?

-No. Stratum is an off-chain clearing layer.
+No. Stratum is an off-chain clearing and settlement layer.
 It does not produce blocks, run consensus, or maintain a distributed ledger.
-It uses existing blockchains (Solana, Base, etc.) only to anchor Merkle roots for auditability.
+It uses existing blockchains (Solana, Base) to execute USDC transfers and anchor Merkle roots.

 Is Stratum a facilitator?